newcastleuniversity/puppet_module_microsoft_defender_atp_agent/REFERENCE.md

 Data type: `Optional[String]`

-Allows you to override the distro MS think you should claim to have to get the right package.
-I try to calculate this for you in Hiera.
+Allows you to override the distro MS say you should state to get the right package.
+I calculate this for you in Hiera.

-Default value: `lookup('ms_defender_atp_agent::default_distro' )`
+Default value: `lookup('ms_defender_atp_agent::default_distro')`

 ##### <a name="version"></a>`version`